Ohio bill encourages use of ivermectin, hydroxychloroquine for COVID-19 patients - NewsBreak

 The bill lists four types of drugs: ivermectin, an anti-parasitic drug often used as a deworming agent for pets; hydroxychloroquine, an anti-malarial treatment; budesonide, an obscure steroid; and azithromycin, an antibacterial drug, according to Gonsenhauser.

-And, he said it’s worth noting that none of the four drugs listed as “alternative” treatment options are anti-viral nor have shown to help patients diagnosed with COVID-19.Ryan Day, Urban Meyer in attendance at Dwayne Haskins memorial service in Pittsburgh
+And, he said it’s worth noting that none of the four drugs listed as “alternative” treatment options are anti-viral nor have shown to help patients diagnosed with COVID-19.Fentanyl, cash seized from Butler County homes

 “COVID is a virus – not a bacteria – and that’s an important, very significant distinction,” Gonsenhauser said.